chkhd/czech-holidays/README.md

 # czech-holidays

-This package adds [Czech](https://en.wikipedia.org/wiki/Czech_Republic) public holidays to the Emacs calendar.
+This package adds [Czech](https://en.wikipedia.org/wiki/Czech_Republic) holidays to the Emacs calendar.

 If you have `org-agenda-include-diary` set to `t`, these will be also listed in the `org-agenda` view.

 # Installation

-If you install from MELPA, then you don't have to do anything as the list will automatically autoload and be added to `holiday-other-holidays` list.
+This package is available on MELPA, just `M-x` `package-install` `czech-holidays`.
+If you want to install it manually, clone this repository somewhere, add it to `load-path`, and do `(require 'czech-holidays)`.

+# Configuration

-If you install manually, add a call to `(czech-holidays-add)` somewhere into your `.emacs`.
+Add a call to `(czech-holidays-add)` somewhere in your `.emacs`.
 Note that this must be called *before* Emacs calendar is loaded.